infinisil/all-hies/Readme.md

+# Deprecated

+:warning: This project is deprecated.
+Refer to https://github.com/haskell/haskell-language-server instead, which is available from nixpkgs directly :warning:

 # Haskell IDE Engine for Nix

 This project provides cached Nix builds for [Haskell IDE Engine](https://github.com/haskell/haskell-ide-engine) for GHC 8.6.5 and 8.8.3.